sf-wdi-37/public-library-app/2_library_users.md

 Rails.application.routes.draw do
 ...
-  get "/libraries/new", to: "libraries#new", as: "new_library"
+  get '/libraries/new', to: 'libraries#new', as: 'new_library'
 end

 ```